CLI coding agents

 Domain knowledge loads on demand when a skill is activated:

-/ks.engineer— implementation, code review, architecture, CI/ks.product— press releases, milestones, stakeholder communication/ks.pm— task decomposition, tracking, boards/ks.notes— durable notebook capture and repair/ks.projects— project lifecycle workflows
+/ks-engineer— implementation, code review, architecture, CI/ks-product— press releases, milestones, stakeholder communication/ks-project-manager— task decomposition, tracking, boards/ks-notes— durable notebook capture and repair/ks-projects— project lifecycle workflows

 Each skill folder colocates its conventions, role definitions, and DeepWork routing so all relevant context arrives together.